77. What are employers looking for in assessment tests during the recruitment process?Apr 12, 2021

 For this episode of The Job Hunting Podcast, I interviewed James Brook, a pioneer and established global leader in strengths assessment and development.
-James was the founder of Strengthscope®, a global assessment platform.
-He helped grow and become a successful assessment and talent consulting business, with its flagship assessment now used by companies worldwide.
-He sold Strengthscope and is now the founder and MD at Plexus Leadership.
+James is the CEO and founder of TalentPredix.
 We could not have asked for a better-qualified expert to discuss this topic!

 There's always a considerable risk for a company when hiring a new person.
 In the same way, there are risks for the candidate as well in joining a new company.
 Assessment tests are used to gain additional insight, information, and data about the candidate applying for a role.
-Decision-makers (i.e., the recruitment and selection panel, hiring managers, or recruiter) need this information to make better decisions, reducing the risks associated with hiring someone new and unknown.
+Decision-makers (i.e., the recruitment and selection panel, hiring managers, or recruiter) need this information to make better decisions, reducing the risks of employing someone new and unknown.

 According to James, tests can provide a more objective lens: "if they are using the right metrics or psychological assessments, essentially what it's doing is helping make better decisions, reducing risks, and ultimately you know your candidates better when they join."